showwin/speedtest-go/README.md

 #### Test with virtual location

-With `--ciry` or `--location` option, the closest server of the location will be picked.
+With `--city` or `--location` option, the closest server of the location will be picked.
 You can measure the speed between your location and the target location.

 ```bash